Primary

 Squeeze the bag tightly against your chest—do not let it slip down or pull away from your body.
 Take short, controlled steps and maintain an upright posture.
 Breathe into your belly, not your chest, since the bag compresses your torso.
 The challenge is maintaining position while the load shifts.

-Want Sandbag Carry in your program?
+See where Sandbag Carry fits in your weekly plan

 Clean sandbag to bear hug position at chest.